basic benchmark

 (c) xml mode

-Inspiration for this benchmark is from the basic benchmark proposed by Genshi.
+Inspiration for this benchmark is from the basic benchmark proposed

 template and data